airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 You'll notice that we add some metadata to keep track of important information about each record.

 The [normalization rules](basic-normalization.md#Rules) are _not_ configurable.
 They are designed to pick a reasonable set of defaults to hit the 80/20 rule of data normalization.
 We respect that normalization is a detail-oriented problem and that with a fixed set of rules, we cannot normalize your data in such a way that covers all use cases.
 If this feature does not meet your normalization needs, we always put the full json blob in destination as well, so that you can parse that object however best meets your use case.
 We will be adding more advanced normalization functionality shortly.
 Airbyte is focused on the EL of ELT.
-If you need a really featureful tool for the transformations then, we suggest trying out DBT.
+If you need a really featureful tool for the transformations then, we suggest trying out dbt.

 Airbyte places the json blob version of your data in a table called `_airbyte_raw_<stream name>`.
 If basic normalization is turned on, it will place a separate copy of the data in a table called `<stream name>`.
-Under the hood, Airbyte is using DBT, which means that the data only ingresses into the data store one time.
+Under the hood, Airbyte is using dbt, which means that the data only ingresses into the data store one time.
 The normalization happens as a query within the datastore.
 This implementation avoids extra network time and costs.

 ## Destinations that Support Basic Normalization